The Impact of Autism on the Family

 While passive learning – like what happens with books and self-guided courses – feels great, reading or digesting a course alone for most people doesn’t provide the emotional support, or get the results like working together on a live call.

 Studies reveal that parents with a child on the spectrum – whether a young child, teen or young adult – get far more out of a program – measured in improving parent abilities and less stress – when they get to partner in the ‘training.’

 That’s why we put together a process that works while encouraging parents to partner with us.
 That’s because parents achieve better outcomes with less stress if they can implement a 5 step process:

 learn a new technique, tactic, strategy, mental model or framework

 practice or mirror it back with input while exchanging feedback

 try it in the family setting in their ‘real life’ situation

 report back later to the ‘teacher’ to share how it worked

-work with the ‘teacher’ to find ways to custom fine-tune what worked and what didn’t
+work with the ‘teacher’ to find ways to custom fine-tune it

 Using these steps in our trainings, parents get to partner in the process while getting a custom-fitted plan for their situation.